rwanyoike/bookmark-refresh/README.md

 ...
 ```

-Will have its title set to: _GoatGoatYo_.
+Will have its title set to:

+> GoatGoatYo

 ### Options

-#### Append website description <meta/> to title (default: True)
+#### Append website description to title

-When set, the above title becomes: _GoatGoatYo (GoatGoatYo is the search engine that tracks you.
-We don't protect your search history from anyone – even us! 🐐)_.
+When set (default: True), the above title becomes:

+> GoatGoatYo (GoatGoatYo is the search engine that tracks you.
+We don't protect your search history from anyone – even us! 🐐)

 Descriptions are found in this order: